 PROF A Package for Respiratory Disease Open-source Forecasting

 Welcome to the documentation site for the PROF package.
 PROF is an R package (with Fortran code) designed for fitting and forecasting infectious disease incidence.
-The package takes in publicly-available confirmed hospital admission data, fits mechanistic models to the data, and provides short-term probabilistic forecasts.
+The package takes in either publicly-available confirmed hospital admission data, or user provided data, fits mechanistic and statistical models to the data, and provides short-term probabilistic forecasts.
+When incidence data is available for the forecasting time window, PROF uses the weighted interval score method to evaluate the accuracy of the probabilistic forecast.

-Currently, the package supports fitting and forecasting the individual and combined burden of influenza and COVID-19 at the state level.
+Currently, the package supports fitting and forecasting the individual and combined burden of influenza and COVID-19 for single populations at any geographic scale.
 Susceptible-Infectious-Hospitalized-Recovered (SIRH) and Susceptible-Exposed-Infectious-Hospitalized-Recovered (SEIRH) models are employed to fit the two pathogens, and both models utilize a flexible, time-dependent transmission term.
 A baseline statistical model can also be used to fit and forecast each pathogen.

-In the case of a mechanistic compartmental fitting, once the user selects a state and either one or both viruses, the PROF fitting procedure iteratively determines the joint posterior distribution of model parameters.
-This joint posterior distribution is then used with the model to generate location-specific probabilistic forecasts of the near-term number of hospital admissions.
+In the case of a mechanistic compartmental fitting, once the user selects a location (or uploads a hospitalization incidence file) and either one or both viruses, the PROF fitting procedure iteratively determines the joint posterior distribution of model parameters.
+This joint posterior distribution is then used with the compartmental model to generate location-specific probabilistic forecasts of the near-term number of hospital admissions.

-If both viruses are chosen, this procedure is repeated, and the total hospital burden forecast is estimated by combining the trajectory profiles of each disease in multiple ways, including random, ordered, and semi-ordered.
+If both viruses are chosen, this procedure is repeated, and the total hospital burden forecast is estimated by combining the trajectory profiles of each disease using an error correlation procedure.
+This procedure allows the user to tune the correlation between the errors of the individual forecasts when estimating the combined burden.

 In the case of a baseline statistical model, the user can also select to fit (or forecast) either both pathogens or only one of them.
 This simple model is fast but its informative value is limited to early/late times in the season when changes in the incidence are small.

 The PROF computational engine is complemented with a user-friendly GUI.
-We recommend using the GUI in all cases, except when fitting and forecasting multiple states sequentially.
+We recommend using the GUI in all cases, except when fitting and forecasting multiple locations sequentially.

 Data

-PROF provides full support for downloading the most up-to-date daily confirmed hospital admission data for COVID-19 and influenza.
+PROF provides full support for downloading the most up-to-date daily, or weekly, confirmed hospital admission data for COVID-19 and influenza.
 Within the PROF-shiny GitHub we provide a recent data set to enable immediate use of the package.
 If we estimate that there is newer data we provide a download option and prompt the user to use it.

 The data set is provided by the U.S. Department of Health & Human Services, is updated weekly on Friday, and is called: "COVID-19 Reported Patient Impact and Hospital Capacity by State (RAW)".
 For more on the data set, see here.